Diana Hagen: Utah Supreme Court service

 On February 28, 2022, Hagen's name was among seven submitted to the governor from the Appellate Judicial Nominating Commission.
 On March 29, 2022, Governor Spencer Cox nominated Hagen to serve as a justice of the Supreme Court of Utah Governor Cox nominated Hagen to the seat vacated by Justice Constandinos Himonas, who resigned on March 1, 2022.
 On May 11, 2022, Hagen appeared before the Utah Senate Judicial Confirmation Committee and her nomination was favorably reported out of committee the same day.
 The Utah State Senate confirmed Hagen's appointment on May 18, 2022 and she was sworn in the same day.
+In December 2025, Hagen was accused of infidelity with an attorney practicing in front of the court in redistricting cases; however, the Judicial Conduct Commission later dismissed the complaint, finding claims "speculative, overstated, and misleading."
+However, after a unusual campaign against her retention by state Republicans and their calls for another investigation, Hagen resigned on May 8, 2026, citing that her family and friends had had "intensely personal details [...] subjected to public scrutiny.

 Awards and memberships

-Hagen has received the Federal Bar Association Distinguished Service Award, four United States Attorney’s Awards, a Federal Bureau of Investigation Award, and many other honors.
+Hagen has received the Federal Bar Association Distinguished Service Award, four United States Attorney's Awards, a Federal Bureau of Investigation Award, and many other honors.
 She was also a member of the Utah Dating Violence Task Force, a Girl Scout troop leader for six years, and vice chair of the Mountain View Elementary Community Council.

-Personal life

-Hagen lives in the Ogden area with her husband, Tobin.
-They have two children, Kaira and Archer.